mierenhoop/xmpp/README.md

 ## License

- The new code in the library is licensed under ISC.
+ The new code in the library is licensed under ISC, everything else is also permissively licensed:

- yxml is licensed under MIT and c25519 is in the public domain.
+ yxml is licensed under MIT, c25519 is in the public domain and Everest Curve25519 is licensed under Apache-2.0.

  While not directly included, MbedTLS is dual-licensed under Apache-2.0 or GPL-2.0-or-later.